 The Ginger Pig

-Traditional grub done fancy.
+Traditional grub, done fancy.
 The Ginger Pig in Hove is renowned for its refined fare, sourced from Sussex’s finest suppliers.
 Expect classically British ingredients, from whole filleted Sussex mackerel with cime di rapa, roast fennel, cherry tomatoes and balsamic to Himalayan salt-aged sirloin with truffle butter and duck fat chips.

 Upstairs the restaurant is also home to 11 en-suite double rooms spread across two floors.
 This boutique inn-turned-hotel is understated yet stylish, equipped with everything you could need.